 Having a community website is a strong marketing asset.
 There’s no question about it.
 But how do you know if you’re using your website to its full prospect-attracting capacity?
 To help you weed through the mess of what’s necessary and what’s simply “nice to have,” here are our top four website tools every property management company needs.

-Because responsive design is now expected, Rent Manager’s Website Design and Development Team only produces sites that adhere to the mobile-friendly guidelines.
-If your property is not currently using a responsive site, consider utilizing the team at Rent Manager to remedy your most valuable asset.
+Because responsive design is now expected, Rent Manager’s Website Design and Development Team only produces sites that adhere to mobile-friendly guidelines.
+If your property is not currently using a responsive site, consider utilizing the Rent Manager team to remedy it.

 Take the browsing process one step further, and show your prospects the exact units available for rent.
 With Rent Manager’s Unit Availability, you can automatically link vacant, rent-ready spaces to your company’s website without having to manually enter each listing.
 This saves you time by marketing your available units the moment they’re ready.
 In the same way, when a unit’s information is updated in Rent Manager – say the amenities have changed or you’ve upgraded the appliances – the change will automatically appear on your website with the most up-to-date details.

-Adding these four essentials to any property’s website is a surefire way to increase occupancy and convenience for those looking for a new office space or place to call home.
+Adding these four essentials to any property’s website is a surefire way to increase occupancy and convenience for prospects.
 Consider these tips next time you’re updating the property page or looking for a redesign and watch your website turn into a prospecting machine.